Sameer68/shopping-list/README.md

 Each item of the array is passed in turn as an argument into the callback function.
 This works perfectly for our situation as our `addItem` function takes a single string as its argument.

+Don't add this to your file.
+Try typing it into the developer console (F12).

 ```Javascript
 const list = ['rice', 'pasta', 'tea', 'coffee'];